AirWalk-Digital/azure_function_helpers/python/README.md

 Requires the setting of the environment variable ```OBSERVABILITY_SCHEME```

-Currently only logging to elastic apm is supported which will require the additional environment variables
+Currently only logging with the variable setting ```elastic_apm``` is supported which will require the additional environment variables
 ```ELASTIC_APM_SERVICE_NAME``` and ```ELASTIC_APM_SERVER_URL```
 as defined in APM documentation https://www.elastic.co/guide/en/apm/agent/python/current/api.html